nerves-project/ring_logger/README.md

 well (the `:console` logger doesn't do this).

 Say you prefer polling for log messages rather than having them print over your console at random times.
-If you're still attached, then `detach` and `tail`:
+If you're still attached, then `detach` and `next`:

 ```elixir
 iex> RingLogger.detach